alemohamad/php-101/lesson3.md

 ## Going Deeper

-If you’ve been paying attention, you remember that in [Part Two](http://devzone.zend.com/5/php-101-part-2-calling-all-operators/) I gave you a quick crash course in PHP’s basic control structures and operators.
+If you've been paying attention, you remember that in [Part Two](http://devzone.zend.com/5/php-101-part-2-calling-all-operators/) I gave you a quick crash course in PHP's basic control structures and operators.
 I also showed you how PHP can be used to process the data entered into a Web form.
-In this tutorial, I’m going to delve deeper into PHP’s operators and control structures, showing you two new operators, an alternative to the ```if-else()``` family of conditional statements, and some of PHP’s more interesting loops.
+In this tutorial, I'm going to delve deeper into PHP's operators and control structures, showing you two new operators, an alternative to the ```if-else()``` family of conditional statements, and some of PHP's more interesting loops.
 So keep reading... this is just about to get interesting!

 ## Switching Things Around

-An alternative to the ```if-else()``` family of control structures is PHP’s ```switch-case()``` statement, which does almost the same thing.
+An alternative to the ```if-else()``` family of control structures is PHP's ```switch-case()``` statement, which does almost the same thing.
 It looks like this:

 ```php
 switch (decision-variable) {